2023

 Onboarding Tutorial

-Onboarding copy required user to read multiple instructional messages before gameplay.
+Onboarding copy required users to read multiple instructional messages before gameplay.

 Assessment → Personalized Recommendation